- How many courts do I need to host a local tournament?

 Your responsibilities will be to:

-Local tournament hosts meeting the minimum host requirements listed on your sanction agreement and published on this website, will recieve $612 plus an additional $17 for every team over 36 teams.
+Local tournament hosts meeting the minimum host requirements listed on your sanction agreement and published on this website, will recieve $360 plus an additional $20 for every team over the 18 team minimum.
+Hosts not meeting this minimum requirement will not recieve commissions.
 Revenue from Retail and Concessions: increase sales during tournament play.
 Revenue from Lessons: offer pre-tournament family doubles clinics Marketing Support: customizable marketing materials, at no costs to you.
 Tournament Kit: giveaways, tennis balls & awards provided, at no costs to you.
 Player Retention: retain existing players/members and recruit new ones.
 Easy to Run: player registration & tournament management all done online.
 Flexibility: choose amongst eight divisions divisions, select the tournament dates/times of matches

 This depends on the format you decide to use.
 With the flexible format and you in control of your local tournament, almost any multi-court facility will be able to host a local NFTC tournament.
-For example, you can host a different division every week.
+You can also host a different division every week.

-One team from each division of play at each local tournament advances to one of four Super Regional Playoffs.
+One team from each division of play at each local tournament advances to a Super Regional Playoff.
 Teams qualifying from their Playoff round in each division will advance to the National Championships.
 Once you provide the names of your local winners, we will send them information on the next round of play.

-Yes, there are two separate age divisions, both based on the age of the child.
-A 18 and under age group and a 18 and older age group.
-If you are competing in the 18 and under division, the child can not be 19 years of age prior to August 15, 2014.
+Yes, there are three separate age divisions, all based on the age of the child.
+A 10 and under; 18 and under age group and a 18 and older age group.
+If you are competing in the 10 and under or the 18 and under division, the child can not be 11 or 19 years of age prior to August 15, 2015.
 Play in all divisions is open to all amateur players.

 There is no minimum age.
 This decision is completely up to you and your family.